Here are the possibilities for what life might be like after quarantine measures for COVID-19 to end.

 Where we are now in the pandemic

-As of June 30th, there have been almost 2.7 million confirmed cases of COVID-19 in the United States and over 128,000 deaths caused by the virus, according to worldometer.
+As of July 22nd, there have been over four million confirmed cases of COVID-19 in the United States and over 140,000 deaths caused by the virus, according to worldometer.

 Though the number of new cases reported each day across the country was sharply declining in late May and early June, cases started climbing once again in mid-June.
 While some states, such as New York, are seeing a decline in the rate of new cases, most are seeing an increase.
-On June 27th, the U.S. reached a new high for the number of new COVID-19 cases reported each day with 44,703, according to the CDC.
+On June 27th, the U.S. reached a new high for the number of new COVID-19 cases reported in a single day with 44,703, according to the CDC.
+On July 3rd, it reached another record with 57,718.
+On July 17th it reached yet another record with 74,710.

 How to Make the Most of Quarantine